SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-plus-ingress.md

 In a Kubernetes environment, we use our Sumo Logic Kubernetes collection.
 You can learn more about this [here](/docs/observability/kubernetes/collection-setup).

 1. **Enable Logging in Nginx Plus Ingress**: Logging is enabled by default to standard output “**stdout**” and standard error “**stderr**”.
-If you need additional logging - all nginx logs must be redirected to **stdout** and **stderr**.
+If you need additional logging, all nginx logs must be redirected to **stdout** and **stderr**.
 2. **Enable Metrics in Nginx Plus Ingress**: Before you configure Sumo Logic to ingest metrics, you must enable the Prometheus metrics in the Nginx Ingress controller and annotate the Nginx pods, so Prometheus can find the Nginx metrics.
    * For instructions on Nginx, refer to [this Nginx documentation](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/prometheus/)
 3. **Deployment of Sumologic Kubernetes Collection**: Ensure you have deployed the [Sumologic-Kubernetes-Collection](https://github.com/SumoLogic/sumologic-kubernetes-collection), to send the logs and metrics to Sumologic.
-For more information on deploying Sumologic-Kubernetes-Collection, [visit here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/main/docs/installation.md).
+For more information on deploying Sumologic-Kubernetes-Collection, [visit here](/docs/send-data/kubernetes/install-helm-chart).
 Once deployed, logs will automatically be picked up and sent by default.
 Prometheus will scrape the Nginx pods, based on the annotations set in Step 2, for the metrics.
 Logs and Metrics will automatically be sent to the respective [Sumo Logic Distribution for OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector) instances, which consistently tag your logs and metrics, then forward them to your Sumo Logic org.

 ### Field Extraction Rules